Skip to content

 • Redirect URI: https://projects.<GITLAB_PAGES_DOMAIN>/auth

-Note about the Redirect URI; this can be tricky to configure or figure out, What needs to be achieved is to following, the redirect URI needs to end up at the gitlab-pages daemon with the /auth endpoint.
+Note about the Redirect URI; this can be tricky to configure or figure out, What needs to be achieved is the following, the redirect URI needs to end up at the gitlab-pages daemon with the /auth endpoint.

-This means that if you run your gitlab pages at domain pages.example.io this will be a wilcard domain where your projects are created based on their namespace.
+This means that if you run your gitlab pages at domain pages.example.io this will be a wildcard domain where your projects are created based on their namespace.
 The best trick is to enter a NON-Existing gitlab project pages URI as the redirect URI.

 In the example above; the pages domain projects has been chosen.
-This will cause the nginx, either the built in or your own loadbalancer to redirect *.<GITLAB_PAGES_DOMAIN> to the gitlab-pages daemon.
+This will cause the nginx, either the built in or your own load balancer to redirect *.<GITLAB_PAGES_DOMAIN> to the gitlab-pages daemon.
 Which will trigger the pages endpoint.

 Make sure to choose own which does not exist and make sure that the request is routed to the gitlab-pages daemon if you are using your own HTTP load balancer in front of Gitlab.